meenakshi-kushwaha/mmaqshiny/paper.md

 ### Limitations

-1) can handle only single day data at a time
+1) It can handle only single day data at a time
-2) there is provision for only linear correction coefficients of PM<sub>2.5</sub>
+2) There is provision for only linear correction coefficients of PM<sub>2.5</sub>
-3) is instrument specific
+3) It is instrument specific
-4) file renaming (with date prefix) is required
+4) It is mandatory to rename files (with date prefix)

 ### Installation